Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 You can get the permits in advance through a registered trekking agency.
 The agency will process them at the Immigration Department and Tourism Board in Kathmandu or Pokhara.

-Is the ACAP permit always required for Tsum Valley?
+Is the ACAP permit mandatory to trek the Tsum Valley?

 Only if your trek exits through the Annapurna region (e.g., via Dharapani).
 Otherwise, ACAP isn’t necessary.